TreesLab/NCLscan/README.md

  **2.4.
 Building the C++ code**

-NCLscan involved with some c++ programs, the users can build these utils with the following commands:
+NCLscan involved with some C++ programs, the users can build these utils with the following commands:

         > cd NCLscan/bin
         > make